pillarjs/send/Readme.md

   detailed errors which may be leveraged to take appropriate actions in your application or framework.

-  It does _not_ perform internal caching, you should use a reverse proxy cache such as Varnish for this.
+  It does _not_ perform internal caching, you should use a reverse proxy cache such as Varnish for this, or those fancy things called CDNs.
 If your application is small enough that it would benefit from single-node memory caching, it's small enough that it does not need caching at all ;).

 ## Debugging